Haplopappus glutinosus

 Haplopappus glutinosus, known also by the common name sticky haplopappus is a species of plant in the genus Haplopappus in the family Asteraceae.
 It is native to Chile and Argentina.

-Description
+Haplopappus is derived from Greek and means 'single-down' or 'single feather'.
+The name is in reference to the single pappus attached to each seed.
+Glutinosus means 'sticky', 'glutinous', 'viscous', or 'glue-bearing'.

 Haplopappus glutinosus is an evergreen perennial which forms a cushion.
 Its leaves are sticky, which is the basis for its species name (glutinosus is a cognate of 'glutinous').
 In summer, it bears yellow daisy-like flowers which reach up to 2.5 centimeters in diameter.

-Etymology

-Haplopappus is derived from Greek and means 'single-down' or 'single feather'.
-The name is in reference to the single pappus attached to each seed.

-Glutinosus means 'sticky', 'glutinous', 'viscous', or 'glue-bearing'.